acli/omni-news/doc/Days.md

 - S = Saturday
 - U = Sunday

-Similar codes are in common use, except usually Thursday is Th, which makes the code variable-width, and usually Sunday would be another S, which makes it ambiguous.
+Similar codes are in common use, of course — except Thursday is usually Th, which makes the code variable-width, and Sunday would often be S, which makes it ambiguous.
-The Waterloo system, on the other hand, is fixed-width and unambiguous.